 Table of Contents

 NaNoWriMo 2020 Goals: 50,000 Word Count and Beyond

 Not every novel is going to be the same length, and Nanowrimo knows that.
 They have chosen a number that is an average.
 For some, 50k words may only be half of a novel.
-For others, 50k is a good length to tell their story.
+For others, a 50,000-word novel is perfect to tell their story.

 A 50k word count goal is enough to be challenging while also being realistic for most people.

 One wonderful thing about Nanowrimo is the knowledge that you are not alone.
 So many people participate in this challenge, and they are not quiet about it.

 Communities have been created on every avenue of social media.
 There are Instagram and Twitter hashtags, and lots of Facebook groups.
 However, the central hub of communication is the Nanowrimo forums.

 There is a topic for pretty much everything:

 |1.
 Tips and Strategies||Includes topics such as Nano prep, character help, plotting, writing basics, and worldbuilding.|

 |2.
 "Now What?"||Guidance on what to do after Nanowrimo is finished.